 Xero restructured its payroll pricing in mid-2025, moving from bundled employee allocations to a simple per-employee add-on model.
 This review covers the current pricing structure, what Xero Payroll includes, and how it compares to standalone payroll software for UK businesses.

-- Costs £1.50 per employee monthly - Xero Payroll pricing on Early & Growing plans, reducing to £1.00 on Ultimate subscription
+- Costs £1.50 per employee per month - on most Xero plans, dropping to £1.00 on Ultimate, charged on top of your Xero accounting subscription

-- Includes RTI & auto-enrolment compliance - Full UK payroll features cover HMRC reporting & workplace pension obligations automatically
+- Includes RTI and auto-enrolment compliance - core UK payroll features cover HMRC reporting and workplace pension duties automatically

 Who Is Xero?